The Giaour: Romantic Orientalism

-The Giaour proved to be very popular with several editions published in the first year.
+The Giaour proved to be very popular with twelve editions published in the first year.
 By 1815, 14 editions had been published when it was included in his first collected edition.
 Its runaway success led Byron to publish three more "Turkish tales" in the next couple of years: The Bride of Abydos in 1813, The Corsair in 1814, and Lara.
 Each of these poems proved to be very popular, with "The Corsair" selling 10,000 copies in its first day of publication.
 These tales led to the public perception of the Byronic hero.

-Some critics consider Leila as a personification of Greece, for the sake of which there was a war between the Ottoman Empire and Russia.

 Byron commented ironically on the success of these works in his 1818 poem Beppo: